 Should Cats Eat Cranberries?

-Cranberries are one of the fruits that are safe for felines to eat.
-In fact, cranberries benefit your cat in several ways.
-Like humans, cats benefit from a daily dose of vitamin C. Cranberries are rich in vitamin C and help to strengthen a feline’s immune system to fight of bacteria and viruses and heal any wounds they may have.
+Cranberries are among the fruits that are safe for felines to eat.
+In fact, they can benefit your cat in several ways.
+While humans benefit from consuming cranberries as a source of vitamin C, cats can synthesize their own vitamin C. That said, when cats are ill or otherwise going through disease processes, a boost of vitamin C can help strengthen their immune system, fight off bacteria and viruses, and heal any wounds that they may have.

 Cranberries are also rich in vitamin K and manganese.
-Eating cranberries in moderation prevents bladder stones and urinary tract infections in cats.
-Better yet, the soft yet crunchy texture helps to remove plaque that causes tooth decay.
-While cats are carnivores by nature, their health can be improved by eating small amounts of certain fruits and vegetables.
+Cranberry-based supplements are often used to prevent feline lower urinary tract disease and recurrent urinary tract infections.
+While cats are carnivores by nature, their health can be improved by eating small numbers of certain fruits and vegetables; the fiber, antioxidant, and micronutrient content have various health benefits.

 Do Cats Like the Taste of Cranberries?